A Murder Made in Moksha

 218-1105, aboard the Klenova, in hyperspace between Narmada and Moksha

 I knocked on Captain Granger’s cabin door.
 It slid aside, so I stepped through, letting it slide closed beside me.
 The captain was lounging on his bunk with a dataslab in his hands.
-“Yes, Your Grace?” he asked without rising.
+“Yes, Your Ladyship?” he asked without rising.

 “Call me Atopia,” I said.
 “I need a favor and people who need favors can’t ask for them from a superior position.”